 Customer service quality can make or break your experience with an internet provider.
 Based on industry surveys, customer reviews, and satisfaction data, here is how DISH Network and Viasat compare.

 DISH Network carries a customer satisfaction score of 3.1/5, while Viasat scores 2.6/5.
 Both services offer support through phone and online channels, with in-home technician visits available for equipment issues.
-Network reliability is equally important: DISH Network has invested in network upgrades to improve reliability, and Viasat continues to invest in network improvements across its service area.
+Network reliability is equally important: DISH Network has invested in network upgrades to improve reliability.
+Viasat continues to invest in network improvements across its service area.

 When evaluating customer service, consider that experiences vary significantly by region.
 We recommend checking recent reviews from customers in your specific area.
 The FCC's broadband consumer complaint database is also a useful resource for identifying systemic issues with any provider.